Divyagnan-code/D2C_hackathon-files/ecomwebsite1/README.md

-This repository contains the necessary files for setting a full stack website and interating a chat bot on to it.
+This repository contains the necessary files for setting a full stack website and integrating a chat bot on to it.
 Chubby is a chat bot that can manage user's order, track orders and handle returns.
 Chubby has a bright future the creators are working on chubby's friendly side using State of art transformers and giving chubby much more power than what he has currently...